adkanup/datascience_tutorial/README.md

 8. Dictionaries
 9. tuple
 10. calc,module,
-11. Json,read and write
-11. Reading and writing of file
+11. Json,read and write and Reading and writing of file
 12. Exception handling
+13. Class and object